Although

 “How’s Jim?”

-“Jim says we should start writing-out the word ‘percent.’
+“Jim says we should stop writing-out the word ‘percent.’
 Says it’s archaic not to.
 Says its right there on the keyboard.
 Shift-five. “

 “And?”